 Having moved over into the world of veterinary data, I hope that in some small (or not so small) way, the data from your practice, laid out in a simple and accessible way, can help to combat compassion fatigue and burnout at your practice for technicians, veterinarians, receptionists, and managers alike.

-4 ways reporting helps combat veterinary compassion fatigue
+4 ways reporting helps combat veterinary compassion fatigue and burnout

 Whether you are a veterinarian, practice owner, technician, or mostly a veterinary assistant, who also covers the desk and is the office manager, what typically brings each of us to this industry is our love of animals.